-At January 2, 2011, we recognized a \$2.2 million decrease in our foreign currency translation adjustment account compared with January 3, 2010, because of the strengthening of the U.S. dollar against certain foreign currencies as of year-end 2010.
-The decrease was associated primarily with certain foreign subsidiaries located within the United Kingdom and Europe.
+At January 1, 2012, we recognized a \$7.6 million decrease in our foreign currency translation adjustment account compared with January 2, 2011, because of the strengthening of the U.S. dollar against certain foreign currencies during 2011.

 Sensitivity Analysis